cabart/bt-cc-model-code/documentation/simon_code.md

     - dvipng

 Install as root:
-(Beware of the fact that python behaves different when run as sudo, may not find modules.
-If so use a python environment or install these modules globally)
+(Beware of the fact that Python behaves different when run as sudo, may not find modules.
+If so, use a Python environment or install these modules globally)

 > sudo python -m pip install \<library>
 >